 Fragman is also the feature artist of the Wicked Chops Practice Pad, a revolutionary drum practice pad invented by Murphy.
 The Wicked Chops Pad was introduced to the global market in December 2017 through AHEAD and Big Bang Distribution.
 The pad is available in 172 countries.
 Fragman was featured with Wicked Chops and AHEAD at NAMM 2018, the largest music trade show in the world.
 He is also the weekly host of Wicked Chops Live on Drum Talk TV.

-Dominic Fragman is truly a unique and exciting artist.
-He plays guitar, drum set and sings, simultaneously; an innovative approach to the one man band concept, so dubbed the Solo Trio.
-He uses Rock as a foundation for intense, captivating songs interweaved by exhilarating improvisations drawing from African, Brazilian, Eastern and Jazz influences.
-His performances have been wowing audiences and are often lauded as mind-blowing, sensational experiences.
+Additionally, Fragman has gained international attention for his innovative approach to the one man band concept: the Solo Trio.
+He plays guitar, drum set, and sings simultaneously.
+His performances are often lauded as mind-blowing, sensational experiences.
 After seeing Fragman perform, Rock and Roll Hall of Famer Leon Russel commented, "It's amazing.
 Had I not seen it I wouldn't have been able to imagine it."

 -AN ESSAY ON FRAGMAN'S CONCEPTS, WRITTEN AT THE REQUEST OF DR. CECIL TAYLOR.